microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/Control Center/Flow Monitoring/Flow Monitoring with Azure Synapse link/readme.md

      * When you create the link, Azure Synapse Link for Dataverse gets details about the currently linked enterprise policy under the Dataverse environment then caches the identity client secret URL to connect to Azure.

         - Sign into Power Apps and select your environment.
-        - In your web browsers address bar, append ?athena.managedIdentity=true to the web address that ends with exporttodatalake.
+        - In your web browsers address bar, **append ?athena.managedIdentity=true to the web address that ends with exporttodatalake**.
         - On the left navigation pane, select Azure Synapse Link, and then select + New link.
 If the item isn’t in the left navigation pane, select …More and then select the item you want.
        - Select Select Enterprise Policy with Managed Service Identity, and then select Next.
        - Add the tables you want to export, and then select Save.